-It’s important to know that customer service quality can be inconsistent with ADP, and there are tons of complaints about login issues.
+ADP is an established payroll provider that many businesses rely on to pay their employees and stay on the right side of the law.
+However, some companies experience inconsistent customer service quality, and there are tons of complaints about login issues.
 The software setup takes a while, and the products are too pricey and overwhelming for some customers.
 As an alternative, we’ve researched the top ADP Run competitors that excel in those areas, so that you can make the right choice for your business.

 Top 6 ADP Alternative Payroll Competitors

-- Paychex Payroll: Best for small business startups with growth plans in the near future; product plans are flexible, similar to ADP, and customers can customize them with numerous HR/payroll add-on features as needed.
+- Paychex Payroll: Best for small businesses with growth plans in the near future; flexible product plans; customizable features and pricing

-- Inova: Best for current ADP clients who are dissatisfied with its customer service; in most online reviews, we found that users rave about the attentive customer service and smooth resolutions.
-You also get a dedicated service rep.
+- Inova: Best for current ADP clients who want attentive customer service and a smooth resolution process; comes with a dedicated service rep

-- Paycor: Best for mature businesses with stable staff levels (no huge growth plans) that can maximize on the tiered pricing structure & unlimited pay runs.
-Charges businesses with one to 10 employees the same monthly rate, but when they reach 11, rates increase.
+- Paycor: Best for mature businesses with stable staff levels (no huge growth plans) that can maximize on the tiered pricing structure and unlimited pay runs

 How We Evaluated ADP Competitors